-The preparation of consolidated financial statements in conformity with USGAAP requires management to make estimates and assumptions that affect the amounts recorded in the consolidated financial statements and disclosed in the accompanying notes.
+The preparation of consolidated financial statements in conformity with USGAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.